 The next time you log into your bank account to pay a bill, instead of entering your password, you might have to take a picture of your eye to gain access.
 Welcome to the world of biometric authentication, where your eyes, ears, and fingerprints are the access code to prove individual identity.
 Biometric technology will become commonplace sooner rather than later.

 Bank of America recently started piloting a biometric system from Samsung that scans the iris to determine person identity.
-They’re not the only company using biometrics.
+They’re not the only company using biometric security.
 Wells Fargo and British bank TSB are working on iris scanning for mobile banking as well.

 Since Apple introduced biometric identification with the iPhone fingerprint sensor in 2013, businesses have been exploring the technology as a way to finally thwart fraud and remedy widespread cybersecurity problems.
 But are biometrics really that secure or are organizations opening up a can of worms that can cause more problems?